nwjs/node/doc/api/http.md

 * `callback` {Function}
 * Returns: {boolean}

 Sends a chunk of the body.
-By calling this method many times, a request body can be sent to a server.
-In that case, it is suggested to use the `['Transfer-Encoding', 'chunked']` header line when creating the request.
+This method can be called multiple times.
+If no `Content-Length` is set, data will automatically be encoded in HTTP Chunked transfer encoding, so that server knows when the data ends.
+The `Transfer-Encoding: chunked` header is added.
+Calling [`request.end()`][] is necessary to finish sending the request.

 The `encoding` argument is optional and only applies when `chunk` is a string.
 Defaults to `'utf8'`.